Attack on Paul Pelosi: Social media activity

 In 2007, DePape started a personal blog, initially writing about topics such as spirituality and the natural psychedelic ibogaine.
 In the months before the attack, DePape resumed writing on his blog after a long hiatus, this time on conspiracy theories and alt-right politics.
-In posts on social media and at least two blogs, DePape espoused far-right views, promoting QAnon, Pizzagate, and other far-right conspiracy theories, as well as sharing far-right Internet memes.
+In posts on social media and at least two blogs, DePape espoused far-right views, sharing political content and promoting QAnon, Pizzagate, and other conspiracy theories.

 In 2021, DePape had posted videos by My Pillow CEO Mike Lindell that falsely claimed the 2020 U.S. presidential election to have been stolen; throughout 2022, he linked to COVID-19 vaccine misinformation videosclaiming that the vaccines were deadly and that data was covered upand alleged that George Floyd had died of a drug overdose rather than being murdered by former officer Derek Chauvin.
 He credited Gamergate for making him shift in 2014 to right-wing politics.
 He also expressed a fascination for conservative authors Jordan Peterson and James A. Lindsay.
 One month before the attack, a website written under DePape's name declared that any journalist who challenged Trump's election fraud claims "should be dragged straight out into the street and shot".
 DePape also attacked Jews, immigrants, people of color, women, LGBTQ people, social justice warriors, Catholics, and Muslims.
 He promoted a range of antisemitic conspiracy theories, including proclaiming the innocence of Adolf Hitler, denying the Holocaust, and accusing Jews of orchestrating the 2022 Russian invasion of Ukraine.
 His online posts were also often delusional, once attacking Jesus as "the antichrist" and included references to communication with invisible fairies and the occult.
 His last post, published a day before the attack, was titled "Why Colleges are becoming Cults".

 Party affiliation records note DePape to be a Green Party member as of 2014; according to Taub, he was "more on the far left than the far right" during their relationship.
 Experts on extremism and terrorism say that such shifts in viewsfrom left-wing fringe movements to the far-rightcan be held as "side switching", a fairly common phenomenon among persons who are radicalized online, who shift between "mutually exclusive or hostile ideologies" through "bridging areas" such as antisemitism, anti-government stance, and misogynist beliefs.